sherlockode/advanced-content-bundle/README.md

 ### Upload configuration

-If you want to use the `Image` field type, you need to configure the directory in which the images will be saved.
+If you want to use the `Image` or `File` field type, you need to configure the directory in which the images will be saved.

 If not defined, all images will be saved in the system's temporary directory.